-We had tried the gear and given our sizes when we did our booking, and this was distributed to us on the way up – helmet, gloves, jacket and pants that had pockets and were pretty water proof.
+We had tried the gear and picked our sizes when we did our booking – helmet, gloves, jacket and pants that had pockets and were pretty waterproof – all this was distributed to us in the bus on the way up.
 I had a bag with extra jackets and stuff that I left on the bus when I was cycling, and my phone was in my pocket but I never took it out while actually cycling, only when I stopped for a break.

 You get a chance to test and practice riding your bikes in this little gravel area, as well as get the safety briefing.
 What’s also interesting is the ritual that Bolivians practice where they drink and pour a little alcohol on the road and bike wheel as an offering to Pachamama.
-Warning that this is straight up nasty alcohol so take a small sip.
+A warning that this is straight up nasty-tasting alcohol so just take a small sip.

 A smooth start on tarmac

-We could stop and take pictures along the way, and pause for breathers as well.
-There was a tunnel portion where no one was allowed to cycle through, as well as an uphill stretch which we happily jumped back onto the bus for because no one wanted to tire themselves out just yet.
+We could stop to take pictures along the way, and pause for breathers as well.
+There was a tunnel portion where no one was allowed to cycle through, as well as an uphill stretch where we happily jumped back onto the bus for because no one wanted to tire themselves out just yet.